 Gathering demographic information is a common marketing problem, and for a long time the latest and greatest tool was mailing surveys and having people fill them out in exchange for some kind of reward.

-The problem with that method of data collection is that it only measures the demographic information of a niche group of people: folks who are willing to fill out surveys that arrive in the mail.
-But the measurers were confident the figures were legit, so numbers were continuously extrapolated into representations of entire audiences, leading to a lot of false-starts and failed enterprises in the business world.
+The problem with that method of data collection is that it only measures the demographic information of a niche group of people: folks who are willing to fill out surveys which arrive in the mail.
+But the measurers were confident the figures were legit, so these numbers were extrapolated into representations of entire populations, leading to a lot of false-starts and failed enterprises in the business world.

-The consequences of this are far reaching and incredibly well embedded.
+The consequences of this are far reaching and well-embedded.

 The professional world is also part of this system.

 Consider freelance writing, which is generally paid by the word.
 Consider, too, that a piece of writing can be five hundred words long and utterly worthless, while another piece could contain only fifty and be the most amazing collection of words ever devised.
-The most common method of paying freelance writers is based on the numerical, measurable number of words they submit, not the value of those words.
-This allows publications to easily measure if they’re getting their money’s worth out of a writer, but in doing so they’re putting measurement ahead of value.
-They may be overpaying or underpaying and they have no way of statistically telling the difference.
+This common method of paying freelance writers is based on the numerical, measurable number of words they submit, not the value of those words, which allows publications to easily measure if they’re getting their money’s worth out of a writer, but in doing so they’re putting measurement ahead of value.
+They may be overpaying or underpaying and they have no way of numerically telling the difference.

-Take a look around and you’ll see variations on this same system everywhere.
-What will fix it — leading to more focus on value creation and less focus on arbitrary numbers — is the advent of standards that allow us to measure value, not just numbers that are sometimes associated with it.
+Take a look around and you’ll see variations on this same theme everywhere.
+What will fix it, leading to more focus on value creation and less focus on arbitrary numbers, is the advent of standards which allow us to measure value, not just numbers that are sometimes associated with it.